 1. Chunk the PBL and set multiple due dates.

 Don't require that an entire project be turned in last minute.
 If students have to research, make that due one week.
 Make their outline of their presentation due the next week.
 Make their rough draft of the presentation due week after, etc..
-If you REALLY want to help your students achieve more, you can grade each portion, return it, and have them make changes before moving on.
+If you REALLY want to help your students achieve more, you can grade each portion, return it, and have them make changes before moving on.2.
+Use checklists for each chunk and check in frequently with students.

 Aim to check in with each group at least twice for each chunk.
 Ask them how it's coming.
 See if they need any support.
 If they're rocking and rolling, let them keep on.
-But this will prevent students from going too far down an incorrect path (or no path at all), only to freak out at the end when they realize they have to (
+But this will prevent students from going too far down an incorrect path (or no path at all), only to freak out at the end when they realize they have to (re)do everything.

 No comments: